-Finding: The tenant in this dispute has a month-to-month rental agreement and rent is due monthly.
-As such, I find that a notice delivered on 18 August 2022 was issued more than three months before the identified move out date of 30 November 2022.
+Finding: The tenant in this dispute has a month-to-month rental.
+As such, I find that a notice served by registered mail on 07 July 2022 to be more than three months before the identified move out date of 31 October 2022.